 Dr. Archer is an associate professor of surgery for the OHSU physician assistant program and he teaches medical students from OHSU on their surgical rotations in Central Oregon.

-Dr. Archer and his wife and son enjoy traveling together, cooking and music.
+Dr. Archer and family enjoy traveling together, cooking and music.
 Dr. Archer is an avid photographer and writer.